Role: Senior Product Designer

-One of the possible solutions the team came up with in our design sprints was to clearly expose both deals in our “accommodation card”.
-I prepared a concept and prototype for user research (stage that I will describe later).
+One of the possible solutions the team came up with within our design sprints was to clearly expose both deals in our “accommodation card”.
+I prepared a concept and prototype for user research (the stage that I will describe later).

-Note: The new design assumes the removal of "other deals" section that currently doesn't have any meaningful logic and primarily acts as indicator of our business model—metasearch.
+Note: The new design assumes the removal of the "other deals" section that currently doesn't have any meaningful logic and primarily acts as an indicator of our business model—metasearch.

-In parallel with working on improving price comparison on results list level we needed a solid concept for comparing rates within accommodations—once you decided which hotel or apartment to book.
+In parallel with working on improving price comparison on theresults list level we needed a solid concept for comparing rates within accommodations—once you decided which hotel or apartment to book.

-For this we organised design sprints with the core team and "experts" from other department that we knew have valuable insights in terms of tech, content and product development.
+For this we organize design sprints with the core team and "experts" from another department that we knew have valuable insights in terms of tech, content and product development.

-Because of the specific interaction design pattern that still suits best our product needs at trivago—the accordion style slide-out to expose additional content (we don't have a dedicated accommodation details page yet).
-I felt like the prototype should respect this essential aspect and thus have same fidelity and feel.
+Because of the specific interaction design pattern that still suits best our product needs at trivago—the accordion-style slide-out to expose additional content (we don't have a dedicated accommodation details page yet).
+I felt like the prototype should respect this essential aspect and thus have the same fidelity and feel.

 The goal of the research was to understand if the concept in deals within accommodation helps users to determine the best deal in a more informed manner.
 In-house user test with 10 participants.

-All users completed the task scenario of finding the cheapest deal matching a certain criteria (specify attributes, room type and advertiser).
+All users completed the task scenario of finding the cheapest deal matching certain criteria (specify attributes, room type, and advertiser).